 Keep the garage door closed, especially during the winter.

-If you need a new lawn mower, consider an electric model.
-They’re less expensive to operate (about three cents of electricity per use), 75% quieter, and they significantly reduce toxic emissions.
+If you need a new lawnmower, consider an electric model.
+They’re less expensive to operate, 75% quieter and they significantly reduce toxic emissions.

-Instead of air-polluting and expensive charcoal or propane, try an electric or natural gas grill.
-They’re more economical and more convenient – you’ll never run out of fuel.
+Try an electric outdoor grill.
+They’re more economical and more convenient—you will never run out of fuel.

 Place humidifiers and dehumidifiers away from walls and bulky furniture.
 These appliances work best when air circulates freely around them.
 Be sure to clean the unit often to prevent unhealthy mold and bacteria from developing.

-If your home has no sidewall insulation, place heavy furniture like bookshelves, armoires and sofas along exterior walls, and use decorative quilts as wall hangings.
+If your home has no sidewall insulation, place heavy furniture like bookshelves, armoires and sofas along exterior walls.
+Also, use decorative quilts as wall hangings.
 This will help block cold air.

-When you take a vacation, don’t forget to give your appliances a rest too.
-Turn off and unplug everything you can, set your water heater to the lowest setting and shut off the water supply to the dishwasher and washing machine.
+When you go on vacation, don’t forget to give your appliances a rest too.
+Turn off and unplug everything you can.
+Set your water heater to the lowest setting and shut off the water supply to the dishwasher and washing machine.